10 Common Technical Interview Mistakes (And How to Avoid Them)

 return [index_map[complement], i]

-Why it's bad: Bugs slip through.
+Why this hurts.
+Bugs slip through.
 You miss easy opportunities to catch errors.

-The fix: Walk through your code with a simple example:
+What helps.
+Walk through your code with a simple example by doing the following.

-Why it's bad: It suggests you're difficult to work with.
+Why this hurts.
+It suggests you're difficult to work with.
 Collaboration is a key evaluation criterion.

-Why it's bad: It wastes precious interview time and increases anxiety.
+Why this hurts.
+It wastes precious interview time and increases anxiety.

-Why it's bad: You waste time and increase complexity.
+Why this hurts.
+You waste time and increase complexity.
 The interviewer wants working code, not a framework.

-Why it's bad: Edge case handling separates good engineers from great ones.
+Why this hurts.
+Edge case handling separates good engineers from great ones.

 def find_max(nums):